epuer18/QuizEveryone/README.md

 ## Screenshot

-There are three web pages, each with distinct features as described below:
+There are three web pages, each with distinct features as shown below:

 Home Page: